-I'm Scot J., the breeder behind Johnwicki Terriers located in New Glarus, WI.
+I'm Scot and Michael J., the breeder behind Johnwicki Terriers located in New Glarus, WI.
 Our dogs are bred first and foremost with health and temperament in mind.
 While we never thought we would breed dogs, we realize that more of the world needs to meet and own these amazing rare terriers.
 We thoughtfully breed for top quality and temperament, whether it's for the show ring or for the loving family home.

 Why did you start breeding?